 Why Run Rules Automatically?

-The main reason is if you don’t want to run rules manually multiple times per day.
+Optimization is an important aspect of running marketing campaigns.
+But not everyone has the time (and patience!) to run rules manually multiple times per day.
+Hence, automatically running rules makes a lot of sense.
 Some common use cases are adjusting campaign budgets, adjusting CPC bids and blocking publishers / sections / widgets that are not performing.

 For example, the minimum budget on a Revcontent campaign boost is $100; a few bad widgets can cause you to spend all of that in an hour or less which is no bueno.